Duncan Lloyd - Coriole's winemaker

 Wine producers have been changing the way they manage their vineyards, for example using mulches to conserve water and reduce the need for irrigation, reducing the exposure of fruit on west-facing canopies and swapping out grapes for more drought and heat tolerant varieties, such as Sagrantino, Mataro, Grenache, etc.

 How can wine producers save money and reduce the impact of climate change in the long term?

 I believe that ‘precision viticulture’ will play a key role in the future for Australian wineries.
 The more I learn about precision viticulture, more I believe this will be the next big move for the wine industry.
 The first time I came across with the term ‘precision viticulture’ was at the beginning of last year during the first module of WSET 4.
 Since then, I have been researching a lot about this, as the new project I am consulting for in Brazil is using these techniques.
 However, I never thought about sharing this subject on my blog until recently, after my talk for the CSIRO, where I noticed that this subject interests a lot of people.

 The aim is to create data using GPS, GIS, sensors, satellite, etc and then to use that data to enhance viticulture in turn creating sustainable farming; increasing productivity and saving money over the long term.
-This technology allows for more efficient use of water, fertilizers, labour, machinery, etc because you can have precise information about each row or even per vine, helping vineyard managers in control crop estimation, fruit maturity, pest and disease monitoring.
+This technology allows for more efficient use of water, fertilizers, labour, machinery, etc because you can have precise information about each row or even per vine, helping vineyard managers to control crop estimation, fruit maturity, pest and disease monitoring.

 “For a challenging year with lack of winter rainfall and hot dry growing conditions, it was a good year to have the SAP-FLOW sensors.
 I had positive results over the 4-6 sites for yields and water savings all 6 sites there were savings of water.”